freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 230.1

 Git recognizes new unstaged changes to your file.
-Notice that it doesn't say that it's untracked anymore because the file has been previously committed.
+Notice that it says that file is modified instead of untracked because the file has been previously committed.
 You can see the changes you made with `git diff`.
 Take a look at the new changes.

 #### HINTS